HIGH SCHOOL

 "So Your Parents Are Thinking of Sending You to a Classical Christian School" Hear Joshua Gibbs read a pamphlet intended to inform high-school students on the beliefs, habits, and goals of a classical Christian school.
 Listen on Spotify or Apple

-SCCS Rhetoric School (High School) currently consists of 9th and 10th grade with additional grades added each year (11th grade in the 2024-25 school year and 12th grade in the 2025-26 school year).
+SCCS Rhetoric School (High School) currently consists of 9th to 11th grades, with 12th grade added in the 2025-26 school year.

 EDUCATION THAT CULTIVATES CHARACTER